 IRS audits are one of the most stressful events you can go through as a taxpayer, even if you haven’t done anything wrong.
-According to a recent survey, 32 percent of Americans would prefer to break their own arm, 13 percent would gladly spend a night in jail, and 6 percent would sell a kidney rather than doing their taxes.
+According to a recent survey, 32 percent of Americans would prefer to break their arm, 13 percent would gladly spend a night in jail, and 6 percent would sell a kidney rather than doing their taxes.
 You have to wonder what they would do to avoid a tax audit!
-Although IRS audits are never fun, they don’t have to be a traumatic experience.
+Although audits are never fun, they don’t have to be a traumatic experience.

 If an IRS Notice of Audit and Examination is making your life miserable, relax.
-Be smart.
-Instead of panicking, prepare yourself by reading this IRS tax audit survival guide from beginning to end.
-By the time you finish, you will know what to expect from an audit , how to stand up to the IRS and where to get help from.
-You will even learn a few tricks on how to avoid getting audited by the IRS in the future.
+Instead of panicking, prepare yourself with our tax audit survival guide.
+By the time you finish, you will know what to expect, how to stand up to the IRS, and where to get help.
+You will even learn a few tricks on how to avoid issues in the future.

 |Make a lot of money||If your annual income is more than $200,000, you have a 1 in 38 chance of being audited.
 Make more than $1 million?
-Congratulations but you may want to keep your accountant on speed dial.
-There is a 1 in 10 chance the IRS will audit your return.|
+Congratulations, but you may want to keep your accountant on speed dial.
+There is a 1 in 10 chance the Internal Revenue Service will audit your income tax return.|

 |Income discrepancies||The IRS checks the income employers and customers claim to have paid (1099s and W2s) and what taxpayers report on their income tax return.|

-|Aggressive deductions||If you claim more deductions than the average for people in your income and business type, prepare to be audited.
-No big deal.
-Just make sure you can justify those deductions..|
+|Aggressive deductions||If you claim more deductions than the average for people in your income and business type, prepare to be audited—no big deal.
+Just make sure you can justify those deductions.|

 |Take large charitable deductions||The IRS knows what the average person in your income bracket donates to charity.
 If you stand out, the IRS will check your numbers.
 By all means, be generous.
 Just make sure you keep your receipts.|

-|Claim rental losses||The tax code gives generous deductions for rental losses, but the IRS does make a point to check the legitimacy of large rental loss deductions.|
+|Claim rental losses||The tax code gives generous deductions for rental losses, but the IRS does make a point to check the legitimacy of sizeable rental loss deductions.|

 |Write off a loss for a hobby||It’s okay to enjoy your job, but you better be able to prove your business has at least the expectation of making money.
-The rule-of-thumb is you make money at least three out of every five years.|
+The rule of thumb is you make money at least three out of every five years.|

 |Fail to report a foreign bank account||If you have forgotten to claim a foreign bank account, the IRS is currently offering amnesty to people who come clean.|

-|Claim they use a vehicle 100% for business use||Unless you are claiming a deduction on a tractor, it is unlikely the vehicle is only for business use.
+|Claim they use a vehicle completely for business use||Unless you are claiming a deduction on a tractor, it is unlikely the vehicle is only for business use.
 This is an easy win for an IRS auditor.|

-|Take an early payout from their retirement fund||Withdrawals from a retirement fund before age 59 and ½ can trigger a 10% penalty.
+|Take an early payout from their retirement fund||Withdrawals from a retirement fund before age 59 and ½ can trigger a 10 percent penalty.
 The IRS likes to check you haven’t forgotten to declare retirement payouts.|

-The best way to avoid an audit or to be prepared to deal with one is to hire a certified tax professional to prepare your taxes.
+The best way to avoid an audit or to be prepared to deal with one is to hire a certified professional to prepare your taxes.
 This is particularly important if you are filing late returns.

-What does an IRS Audit process look like?
+What does an IRS audit process look like?

-- Audit notification – If the IRS chooses your tax return for audit, they will notify you by mail or phone.
+- Audit notification: If the IRS chooses your tax return for audit, they will notify you by mail or phone.

-- Documents required – The IRS will notify you in writing what records they require.
-Auditors commonly use an Information Document Request, or IDR, to formally request documentation.
+- Documents required: The IRS will notify you in writing regarding what records they need.
+Auditors commonly use an Information Document Request, or IDR, to request documentation formally.
 You must retain your tax records for three years after filing your taxes.
 Only provide documents related to the years under examination.
 If the IRS requests items in the IDR that could incriminate you, you are in your right not to furnish them and wait to see if the auditor pursues it.
 The auditor will either let it go, not notice, or issue a summons.

-What are different types of IRS Audits?
+What are different types of IRS audits?

 The IRS makes the final determination of what audit method to use.
-There are three types of IRS audits:
+There are three types of audits:

-- Office audit – You’ll need to take your receipts and other documents related to specific questions about your return to a local IRS office.
+- Office audit: You’ll need to take your receipts and other documents related to specific questions about your return to a local IRS office.

 How long do IRS Audits last?

-On the other hand, if you are dealing with a simple, low-risk audit, such as a request for receipts to justify large deductions or a small tax debt due to a math error, you may be fine dealing directly with the IRS yourself.
+On the other hand, if you are dealing with a simple, low-risk audit, such as a request for receipts to justify large deductions or a small debt due to a math error, you may be fine dealing directly with the IRS yourself.
 Just remember you have the right to interrupt an audit at any moment and say you want to consult with your tax professional before continuing with the audit.

-- Once you arrange an appointment, your handler will send a confirmation letter with the date, time, and location you agreed.
+Once you arrange an appointment, your handler will send a confirmation letter with the date, time, and location you agreed.

 You will also receive an Information Document Request Form 4564 detailing the records the auditor wants to review.
 Remember that just because and IDR Form 4564 requires a document doesn’t mean you should provide it.
 Consult with a tax professional before furnishing documents or information that could incriminate you.

 Understanding an IRS Audit Letter